DanielPitfield/Crime-Mapper/README.md

 **3)** To turn off the clustering, click the 'Analyse Crime' button again (the button acts as a toggle).

 ### Predict Crime

-Crime prediciotn functionality is not yet implemented.
-This feature will be added soon.
+Not yet implemented.

 ## Known Issues
 * IE11 is not supported
-* Not responsive for mobile devices (mobile version in development)
+* Not responsive for mobile devices
 * Larger resolutions (above 1920x1080) are untested